-The Aston Martin font that is used in the official logo for this classic British sportscar manufacturer is a stylish sans-serif typeface by the name of Optima.
-It was designed and created by a font designer known as Hermann Zapf all the way back in 1958.
+The Aston Martin font that is used in the official logo for this classic British sportscar manufacturer is a stylish sans-serif typeface by the name of Optima Pro Roman.
+It is a professional font that was designed and created by a font designer known as Hermann Zapf all the way back in 1958.

 Aston Martin is a luxury sports car brand, known for their fast cars and beautiful car models which use the golden ratio as a principle in their design philosophy.
 Aston Martin was established in 1913 London, and after just two years they would release their first ever car under the Aston Martin name.
 The company would continue to engineer and design cars until eventually the company met the golden boy that put the brand in the spotlight: James Bond.
 Being as suave as Mr. Bond is, it gave the Aston Martin a special sense of elegance and style that would stay with the company moving onwards.